hnlab/Amber_beginning/0_basic/basic_modules.md

 -  -gn  settings in gaussion input

 ### tleap
 The tleap module is basic tool to construct force field files for other amber modules, like pmemd.
-The tleap can be interactive or read file, like leap.in, as inout.
+The tleap can be interactive or read file, like leap.in, as input.
 Usage:
 ```bash
 tleap -f leap.in